you3quan2/youquan-blog/_posts/2020-04-16-create-login-aspnet-web.md

 I will suggest you to look into the tutorial on xxxx.

 ## Why do we need to learn this?
+The Login page is an essential part for a web site.

 Almost all web sites involve a database.
 If you have just signed up a new [Twitter](https://twitter.com/Twitter) account, where is the information about your account will be stored?
 Yes, the database!
 Running a web site involves the operation of inserting, retrieving, updating and deleting data from the database.
 Hence, if we want to learn how to develop a web application, then we must also learn about the database.

 A **foreign key (FK)** is a key used to link two tables together.
 It is one or more columns in a table that refers to the primary key in another table.
 To better explain this, I split our table above into two tables (*User* and *Role*):